Jump to navigation

 The introduction of new standards for English Language Learners has resulted in an increase in rigor and a focus on academic language.
-With this shift, language service models that isolate language development from content, such as pull-out or ESL classes, are becoming less common as school districts refocus on language instruction that is embedded within high-quality, well-scaffolded content instruction.
+With this shift, language service models that isolate language objectives from content, such as pull-out or ESL classes, are becoming less common as school districts refocus on language instruction that is embedded within high-quality, well-scaffolded content instruction.

 When creating content-based language instruction, educators must develop unit and lesson content that allows ELs to access the same rigorous, standards-based, grade-level content.
 In particular, educators need to develop content-based language objectives, which clarify how students will develop language within content instruction.

-Recently, Alison Balter, an EL leader from Lawrence Public Schools in Massachusetts, worked with Jordan Meranus to share effective strategies that she uses to develop language objectives and integrate them into lessons and units.
+Alison Balter, an EL leader from Lawrence Public Schools in Massachusetts, worked with Jordan Meranus to share effective strategies that she uses to develop language objectives and integrate them into lessons and units.
 Below we have outlined some of these key strategies.

 Language objectives clarify how language instruction is integrated with content, and specifically identify: